HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 > Information leakage occurs when the same knowledge is used in multiple places, such as two different classes that both understand the format of a particular type of file.

 This is probably very common existing code bases that I have worked with but did not understand that this is a problem.
 Need to be on the look-out for this and ensure to avoid it.
 Can see now how this hampers maintainability by introducing a hidden dependency between the classes.

+### &#x1F6A9; Temporal Decomposition ### &#x1F6A9;

+> In temporal decomposition, execution order is reflected in the code structure: operations that happen at different times are in different methods or classes.
+If the same knowledge is used at different points in execution, it gets encoded in multiple places, resulting in information leakage.

+The word temporal relates to something time-related, like in which order something occurs in time.
+Example of temporal decomposition is to have one class that provides a interface to open a connection to something and then have the closing of the connection in another class.
+This should be avoided, both open and close of the connection belongs to the same class.
+That open and close occurs in different point in time does not matter.